-Feature INT1 Feature beacon shape category of special purpose mark Other attributes Minor not permanent mark Q90 Beacon 1 Cairn Q100 Beacon 6 Beacon tower Q110 Beacon 3 Lattice beacon Q111 Beacon nature of construction = 10 Leading beacon Q120 Beacon Special Purpose/General 16 Beacon marking a clearing line Q121 Beacon Special Purpose/General 41 Beacon marking measured distance Q122 Beacon Special Purpose/General 17 Cable landing beacon Q123 Beacon Special Purpose/General 6 Outfall landing beacon Q123 Beacon Special Purpose/General 8 Pipeline landing beacon Q123 Beacon Special Purpose/General 39 Refuge beacon Q124 Beacon Special Purpose/General 44

-Firing practice area beacon Q125 Beacon Special Purpose/General 1 Notice board Q126 Beacon Special Purpose/General 18 Buoyant beacon P5 Beacon Special Purpose/General 7
+Feature INT1 Feature beacon shape category of special purpose mark Other attributes Minor not permanent mark Q90 Beacon 1 Cairn Q100 Beacon 6 Beacon tower Q110 Beacon 3 Lattice beacon Q111 Beacon nature of construction = 10 Leading beacon Q120 Beacon Special Purpose/General 16 Beacon marking a clearing line Q121 Beacon Special Purpose/General 41 Beacon marking measured distance Q122 Beacon Special Purpose/General 17 Cable landing beacon Q123 Beacon Special Purpose/General 6 Outfall landing beacon Q123 Beacon Special Purpose/General 8 Pipeline landing beacon Q123 Beacon Special Purpose/General 39 Refuge beacon Q124 Beacon Special Purpose/General 44 Firing practice area beacon Q125 Beacon Special Purpose/General 1 Notice board Q126 Beacon Special Purpose/General 18 Buoyant beacon P5 Beacon Special Purpose/General 7

 - If it is required to encode a beacon or topmark that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause X.X. - For guidance on the encoding of the attributes elevation, height and vertical length see clause X.X.
 Elevation applies only to beacons on land.
-Values populated for height and vertical length must include the topmark and any equipment features. - If it is required to encode the altitude of the ground level above the vertical datum at the position of a beacon, it must be done using the attribute elevation, but only for beacons built on land. - If it is required to encode the total altitude of a beacon, including the topmark and any equipment features (e.g. light), above the vertical datum, it must be done using the attribute height. - If it is required to encode the total vertical length of a beacon, including the topmark and any equipment features (e.g. light), above the seabed or ground, it must be done using the attribute vertical length. - If it is required to encode a cairn that bears the colour(s) specified by a navigational system of marks, it must be done using a beacon feature.
+Values populated for height and vertical length must include the topmark and any equipment features. - If a special purpose beacon does not conform to the system of navigational marks defined by Navigational System of Marks (see clause X.X), the attribute marks navigational system of on the Beacon Special Purpose/General should be populated as 9 (no system). - If it is required to encode a cairn that bears the colour(s) specified by a navigational system of marks, it must be done using a beacon feature.